 3. “I will try new things.”

-If the last year has felt like more of the same old routine, plan in the upcoming year to try new things!
+If the last year has felt endlessly routine, plan in the upcoming year to try new things!
 While you’re at it – plan some new things that your dog can join in on!

 Have you ever taken a road-trip with your dog?
 This year, why not clip on the safety harness, strap on the Doggles, and hit the open road!
-There are plenty of new things to try that can easily include your dog – camping, hiking, even taking a fun dog training class or teaching your dog a new trick.
+There are plenty of new things to try that can easily (and safely!) include your dog, camping, hiking, even taking a fun dog training class or teaching your dog a new trick.

 4. “I will take better care of myself.”